-The bats joined the beasts that were wining ground at that time.
-But as ill-luck would have it, after two or three days more, the tide of the battle turned in favour of birds.
+The bats joined the beasts that were winning ground at that time.
+But as ill luck would have it, after two or three days more, the tide of the battle turned in favour of birds.

-The bats now realised that they have made a wrong decision.
+The bats now realize that they have made a wrong decision.
 They, at once left the beast saying, “We are birds.
 We have wings; we fly.
 We will help the birds”.

 The birds, however, did not allow the bats to join them.
 They said, “We do not need your help now”.

-In a few days, both the side were reconciled.
+In a few days, both sides were reconciled.
 A peace agreement was signed between them.
 They became friends once more.